 For example, if you are providing a service to business owners, LinkedIn is a good platform to use.
 If you are selling products, you can use Instagram and Facebook to reach targeted audiences who are more likely to purchase from you.
 You should also update your social media accounts with your blog posts and videos – this will help your content reach more people.

-There are also social media management software you can use, such as Hootsuite, to help you handle your accounts in one place, schedule posts in advance, and track comments and messages.
+There is also social media management software you can use, such as Hootsuite, to help you handle your accounts in one place, schedule posts in advance, and track comments and messages.